AlexD91561/ModifiedMicroMax/README.md

-# ModifiedMicroMax
-Modified version of MicroMax
+This is a modified version of the MicroMax chess engine.